aymanbagabas/aymanbagabas.github.io/_posts/notion/2022-03-25-nyan-cat-over-ssh.md

 # Where To Find?

 You can find this project on Github [aymanbagabas/nyancatsh](https://github.com/aymanbagabas/nyancatsh).
-Or you could install it using `go install github.com/aymanbagabas/nyancatsh@latest`.
+You could also install it using `go install github.com/aymanbagabas/nyancatsh@latest`.
 If you want the non-ssh version that only uses Bubbletea `go install github.com/aymanbagabas/nyancatsh/cmd/nyancat@latest`

 # Credits